Advising

 1. All students must take ME 240, preferably during the sophomore year, and

-2. Students must take any two courses from this list: MSE 220, MSE 350; EECS 215, EECS 216; EECS 280, EECS 281
+2. Students will then need to take two Engineering courses (at least at the 200 level) outside of the Aerospace department.
+Courses identified to be the most helpful to Aerospace students are: MSE 220, MSE 350; EECS 215, EECS 216; EECS 280, EECS 281

 Some notes: